 A group of hardworking pupils from Colvestone primary school in Hackney recently earned a special visit to our training centre in London Colney.

 The visit to our training ground was a reward for their efforts and achievements over the year, which included writing a persuasive letter to manager Arsène Wenger asking him if they could visit the training ground.

 Double Club manager, Jack McNicholl said: "These particular children have been working hard this year and when we asked them to write a persuasive letter to Arsene Wenger we were impressed with their letters and we felt that they deserved a reward for their achievements.

 Mirroring the two halves of a game of football, the programme combines a 45-minute classroom session, in which Arsenal-related educational resources are used, with a 45-minute football coaching session in the playground.
 The resources are aimed at reluctant learners and those in need of a boost to their studies.

-Copyright 2023 The Arsenal Football Club plc.
+Copyright 2023 The Arsenal Football Club Limited.
 Permission to use quotations from this article is granted subject to appropriate credit being given to www.arsenal.com as the source.